xDD-CLE/katas/adder_new_lang/davidhatten/haskell/Readme.md

 ##### Haskell cuts through Katas like butter

 I don't know what it is, but I can see every kata I've ever witnessed implemented in Haskell in fewer lines than I ever thought possible.
 I don't think I'm going to work on katas in Haskell until after I've solved it in another language.
-It's too powerful.
+It's too powerful for these kind of narrowly defined problems

+##### Haskell lets you see the problem in stark terms

+Haskell lets you define your solution in concrete, immutable ways.
+There should be no ambiguity about what a correct answer could be.
+Bite-sized decompositions come to mind easily, even to someone with minimal functional programming language experience